Adyen/adyen-prestashop/README.md

 Use Adyen's plugin for PrestaShop to offer frictionless payments online, in-app, and in-store.

 ## Integration
-The plugin integrates card component(Secured Fields) using Adyen Checkout for all card payments.
+The plugin integrates card component (Secured Fields) using Adyen Checkout for all card payments.
 Local payment methods are integrated with Checkout Payment Methods.

+### Supported payment methods
+- Credit and debit cards (non 3D secure, 3D secure 1, 3D secure 2 native)
+- Stored card payment methods (One click payment methods)
+- Alipay
+- Apple Pay
+- Bank Transfer
+- Billdesk
+- Blik
+- Dotpay
+- Electronic Payment Standard (EPS)
+- Finnish e-banking
+- GCash
+- Google Pay
+- iDeal
+- JCB
+- Klarna
+- MobilePay
+- MOLPay online banking
+- MoMo Wallet
+- PayMaya E-Wallet
+- Paypal
+- Paysafecard
+- POLi
+- Qiwi
+- RatePAY
+- SEPA Direct Debit
+- Swish
+- Trustly
+- TWINT
+- UnionPay
+- YooMoney

+If a payment method of your choice is not included in the list above, you can reach out to us so we can add support for the requested method.

+To learn more about enabling payment methods in your merchant account please visit our [docs page](https://docs.adyen.com/payment-methods#add-payment-methods-to-your-account).
 ## Requirements
 This plugin supports PrestaShop version 1.6.1 or 1.7